Hannah Godwin Of ‘The Bachelor’ Talks Emotional Breakup With Colton Underwood

 When Hannah called home to inform her family of the breakup, they were expecting happy news.
 She explained just how raw and difficult that phone call was, particularly after her family had been so excited and supportive of her throughout the process.

 “They thought I was engaged.
-So that was a really rough phone call just because I picked up the phone and, you know, it’s so real–these are real feelings–and it was so new then and I kind of just kept thinking he was gonna chase me and all this stuff, I was in denial and I was like ‘So, it’s not me.’
+So that was a really rough phone call just because I picked up the phone and, you know, it’s so real – these are real feelings – and it was so new then and I kind of just kept thinking he was gonna chase me and all this stuff, I was in denial and I was like ‘So, it’s not me.’
 They’ve just been so supportive and just so sweet and so helpful with everything so I’m super thankful for them and I was so proud of them, watching them, we all watched it together the hometown thing.”

 While Hannah is moving on with her life, Cassie and Colton were able to patch things up and are now happily in a relationship.